anirudh20042004/python-quiz-maker/README.md

 # PROJECT:
-This is a quiz maker code,everyone can make quizes and can also participate in that quiz.
+This is a quiz maker project where everyone can make quizes and can also participate in that quiz.
 ## Languages used:
+.
+Python

-Python, MySQL Database
+.MySQL Database